Yelp/paasta/docs/source/yelpsoa_configs.rst

     accessed externally.
 This option is implied when registered to smartstack or when specifying a ``prometheus_port``.
 Defaults to ``false``

+  * ``weight``: Load balancer/service mesh weight to assign to pods belonging to this instance.
+    Pods should receive traffic proportional to their weight, i.e. a pod with weight 20 should receive 2x as much traffic as a pod with weight 10.
+    Defaults to 10.
+    Must be an integer.
+    This only makes a difference when some pods in the same load balancer have different weights than others, such as when you have two or more instances with the same ``registration`` but different ``weight``.

 **Note**: Although many of these settings are inherited from ``smartstack.yaml``, their thresholds are not the same.
 The reason for this has to do with control loops and infrastructure stability.
 The load balancer tier can be pickier